sabamadadi/MelODyHub/README.md

 ![](src/main/resources/com/example/melodyhub/images/logo.jpg)
 ------------------------

 This undertaking represents the culmination of an extensive and arduous effort, fraught with numerous challenges and obstacles encountered during the implementation phase.
-Our team, consisting of myself [Seyed](https://github.com/seyed0123) and my esteemed colleagues [E-ELMTALAB](https://github.com/E-ELMTALAB) and [Saba](https://github.com/sabamadadi), has devoted countless hours and resources to the development of this project, utilizing a variety of programming languages including Java, Python, and C++.
+Our team, consisting of myself [Saba Madadi](https://github.com/sabamadadi) and my esteemed colleagues [Erfan Elmtalab](https://github.com/E-ELMTALAB) and [Ali Hoseininasab](https://github.com/seyed0123), has devoted countless hours and resources to the development of this project, utilizing a variety of programming languages including Java, Python, and C++.

 Over the course of approximately one month, we have persevered through setbacks and difficulties, consistently pushing ourselves to produce the highest-quality result possible.
 The fruits of our labor are now available for your review and consideration.